optimbro/OptimStack/README.md

 - ngx_cache_purge (Purge content from FastCGI, proxy, SCGI and uWSGI caches)
 - ngx-fancyindex (Fancy indexes module)

-# Installation: No Control Panel
+# Installation: Debian Standard Nginx

 Just run this command in your shell to download and run the script, and then just follow the instruction on your screen: